leikareipa/react-beginner-weather-app/README.md

 This was my first time using React, and, specifically, vanilla React.
 That is, React without tools like Babel, Webpack, etc. - although JSX/Babel was added in a later commit.

-You can find the app live on the web [here](http://tarpeeksihyvaesoft.com/s/weather-app/) (note that Firefox may not be supported at this time, due to it missing Unicode property escapes).
+You can find the app live on the web [here](https://tarpeeksihyvaesoft.com/s/weather-app/).

 ## Usage